smeshko/project-rulebook-android/docs/sprint-artifacts/4-10-camera-close-back-navigation.md

 - Task 3: Added BackHandler to CameraScreen to ensure system back button uses the same onNavigateBack callback as the close button.
 This ensures consistent navigation behavior and proper camera cleanup on back navigation.
 - Task 4: Verified predictive back gesture support is already configured. enableOnBackInvokedCallback="true" in AndroidManifest.xml, NavHost with slide transitions handles preview animation, AndroidView/PreviewView remains visible during gesture.
 - Task 5: Added onCleared() to CameraViewModel for cleanup logging.
 DisposableEffect cleanup already handles camera unbinding (Task 2). viewModelScope is auto-cancelled by ViewModel when cleared.
+- Task 6: Resource cleanup verification is done via logs.
+On back navigation, logs should show "Camera resources released" (CameraPreview) and "CameraViewModel cleared" (ViewModel).
+LeakCanary testing is optional if memory issues are suspected.
+Rapid open/close cycles can be tested manually.

 ### File List